A polynomial kernel for vertex deletion into bipartite permutation graphs: Sunflower lemma

 The sunflower lemma is stated as follows: \begin{lemma}[Sunflower lemma \cite{DBLP:series/txtcs/FlumG06}] Let $\mathcal{F}$ be a family of sets over a universe $\mathcal{U}$ each of cardinality at most $d$.
 If $|\mathcal{F}| > d!(k - 1)^d$ then $\mathcal{F}$ contains a sunflower with $k$ petals and such a sunflower can be found in $O(k + |\mathcal{F}|)$ time. \end{lemma}

-The sunflower lemma has been successfully used by Fomin, Saurabh and Villanger in kernelization of vertex deletion into Proper Interval Graphs \cite{DBLP:journals/siamdm/FominSV13}.
-We we use analogous ideas combined with \cite{DBLP:conf/iwpec/BozykDK0O20} for bipartite permutation graphs.
+The sunflower lemma has been successfully used by Fomin, Saurabh and Villanger in kernelization of vertex deletion into proper interval graphs~\cite{DBLP:journals/siamdm/FominSV13}.
+We use analogous ideas combined with the result from~\cite{DBLP:journals/algorithmica/BozykDKNO22} for bipartite permutation graphs.

-Recall that bipartite permutation graphs can be characterized by forbidden induced subgraphs.
-Therefore, given an instance $(G, k)$ our task is to determine if there is a set $X\subset V(G)$ hitting all forbidden subgraphs such that $|X|\leq k$.
-We say that a forbidden structure is \emph{small} if it has at most 12 vertices.
+Recall that bipartite permutation graphs can be characterized by forbidden induced subgraphs (see Figure~\ref{fig:bp_forbidden_structures}).
+In particular, given an instance $(G, k)$ our task is to determine if there is a set $X\subseteq V(G)$ hitting all forbidden subgraphs such that $|X|\leq k$.
+In this paper, we say that a forbidden structure is \emph{small} if it has at most 12 vertices.
 Otherwise we say the structure is \emph{big} or \emph{long}.
-Note that every big structure is a hole.
+Note that every big structure is a $5^+$-hole.

-Fomin, Saurabh and Villanger in \cite{DBLP:journals/siamdm/FominSV13} used the sunflower lemma to show the following lemma:
+Fomin, Saurabh and Villanger \cite{DBLP:journals/siamdm/FominSV13} used the sunflower lemma to show the following lemma: